twin-coder/knowledge_base/markdown.md

 ### Unordered Lists

  To create an unordered list, start the line with the asterisk symbol (`*`).
-Precede it with a *tab* to create a nested lists.
+Precede it with a *tab* to create a nested list.

 ##### Markdown syntax:
 ```Markdown